 Orphan Care Provider F (OCP-F) - Southern Mozambique

 OCP-F has a total of 28 years in orphan care work.
-She has spent 16+ years in Mozambique, 14 years of that operating her own organisation.
+She has spent 16+ years in Mozambique, 14 years of that operating her own organization.
 She also worked for a combined 10+ years in Romania and Brazil.

 They begin to implement preparations measures for aging-out as soon as they receive the children.
-While the children are institutionalised in one sense, they are living in a smaller family type home that is part of a community: Church, school, skills training day center.
-We work with them on job skills, computer studies, interview skills, timeliness.
+While the children are institutionalized in one sense, they are living in a smaller family type home that is part of a community: Church, school, skills training day center.
+“We work with them on job skills, computer studies, interview skills, timeliness.”

-We send older kids to be with older missionaries at a transition house.
+“We send older kids to be with older missionaries at a transition house.
 It reduces amount of people in the house.
 We give these kids ownership with having to care for their rooms.
 If they don’t buy bread they don’t get any.
 Would like to start earlier with technical skill training.
 One guy we got a job but he was so scared they’d treat him badly that he didn’t go.
 Lost the job.
 For others, if you’re desperate, you stay with the job.
 But they were unhappy if they didn’t have holidays.
-They had problems with jobs.
+They had problems with jobs.”

-When it comes time to transition out, they will look very excited on the outside, but inside they are terrified.
+“When it comes time to transition out, they will look very excited on the outside, but inside they are terrified.
 The day they leave, they admit it.
 OCP-F would like to see a stronger link made to family much earlier if possible.
 There is the difficult issue of being on your own all of a sudden after living with more people.
 Better to send them out in twos and into a community where they know people.
 They help the young people to get bank accounts set up, get an i.d. card.
-Once they are on their own it’s important to go see them when they are in church.
+Once they are on their own, it’s important to go see them when they are in church.”

 To empower the kids to take initiative in their development they start right away talking to them about “what do you want to be?”
 We tell them they can be anything.
 Always empowering and encourage them to dream.
-If you just want to sell tomatoes...fine.
+“If you just want to sell tomatoes...fine.”

 When it came to the question about what she sees as the ideal storyline she starts crying while saying “That makes me cry.”
 “To be part of a family.”
 Have people to see for holidays, weekends….
 It’s the original dream she had.